remarshal-project/remarshal/README.md

 # Remarshal

 Convert between CBOR, JSON, MessagePack, TOML, and YAML.
-When installed,
-Remarshal provides the command-line command `remarshal` as well as the short commands
+When installed, Remarshal provides the command-line command `remarshal` as well as short commands like `yaml2json`.
-<code>{cbor,json,msgpack,toml,yaml}2<wbr>{cbor,json,msgpack,py,toml,yaml}</code>.
-You can use these commands
-to convert between formats,
+You can use these commands to convert between formats, reformat, and detect errors.
-reformat,
-and detect errors.

 Remarshal can also convert all supported formats to Python code.